David-Hien/Unit-3/Project.md

 ### Definition of Problem

 My client has a collection of shoes.
-At the moment, they are  they do not use any application or system to organize their collection.
+They are facing a problem where they can't keep track of the collection and need a system to do so.
+At the moment, they do not use any application or system to help organize their collection.
 For that reason, my client wishes for an application that can store the data of their shoes and is able to organize it based on different factors to help them keep a better track of the collection.

 ### Proposed Solution